pitts114/block-explorer/block-explorer-server/README.md

-# Block Explorer
+# Block Explorer Server

-An incredibly basic Bitcoin block explorer.
+A Ruby on Rails app that interacts with a Bitcoin Core node and serves a RESTful API and server-side rendered UI.

 ## Setup